Dawid Malan secures spot in England World Cup XI - but Jason Roy facing race to make squad

 The first two of those knocks came in an unfamiliar opening berth, the third from his more customary spot in the middle order.
 Wherever he batted, he was largely ineffectual.

-As disappointing as that is for Brook, his lack of runs, Malan's truckload of them, Roy's back spasms and Liam Livingstone's impact with bat and ball have crystalised matters.
+As disappointing as that is for Brook, his lack of runs, Malan's truckload of them, Roy's back spasms and Liam Livingstone's impact with bat and ball have crystallised matters.

 If there was doubt about the make-up of England's top six to face New Zealand at the World Cup, then there probably isn't any more.
 It would be a surprise if it was not Malan, Bairstow, Joe Root, Ben Stokes, Jos Buttler and Livingstone in that order.